Open-EO/openeo-earthengine-driver/process_status.md

 # openEO v0.4.0 process status
 ## General TODOs:
 - Mapping from an array to an image collection (preserve metadata) (important for e.g. sort)
+- Introduce Numbers for simple processes
+- Properly read the default values from the JSON files
 ## Aggregate & Resample
 - [ ] aggregate_polygon
 - [ ] aggregate_temporal